 JOHN MCLEAN / SCIENCE PHOTO LIBRARY JOHN MCLEAN / SCIENCE PHOTO LIBRARY

-Sperm preparation for IVF.
-Technician preparing sperm cells for use in in vitro fertilisation (IVF).
-Tubes containing centrifuged semen are seen at centre left.
+Semen separation for IVF.
+Technician pipetting semen into a sterile centrifuge tube to separate it for use in IVF (in vitro fertilisation).
 A centrifuge separates fluids by spinning them rapidly, causing denser fluids to travel to the lower parts of the tube.
-This separates sperm cells from seminal fluid, allowing them to be collected easily.
+Semen contains sperm cells and fluid secretions from the prostate gland.
+Centrifuging concentrates the sperm cells, allowing them to be collected easily.
 IVF is used when a couple cannot conceive naturally.
 Sperm from the father is introduced to the mother's egg cells (ova) in a laboratory.
 If fertilisation is successful, one or more embryos are placed into the mother's uterus and a normal pregnancy ensues.

 Model release not required.
 Property release not required.